jonlpersson/ed-latimore/site/_posts/2021-08-05-the-4-unfakeable-traits-of-a-high-value-man.md

 This list weeds out the fakers and the wannabes that are low-value men.
 Notice what it doesn’t mention.
 It doesn’t mention:

-* **How easy it is for you to get laid.**&nbsp;I know plenty of losers who settle for sex with low-quality women.
+* **How easy it is for you to get laid.** I know plenty of losers who settle for sex with low-quality women.
 High-value men attract most women, but being high value isn't a dating strategy.
 Your love life may improve as a result, but that's only a side-effect; not the goal.
 * **Anything about how well you lead men.** There are many areas in life where one can stumble into a position of leadership.
 * **Whether you’re alpha or beta.** No matter what you think of those terms, I don’t think there’s any man who’d rather be a loser alpha than a high-value beta.
 And yes, there are plenty of loser alphas.
-* **Your mindset.**&nbsp;Being focused on self-improvement and trying to level up is nice, but we only deal in results.
+* **Your mindset.** Being focused on self-improvement and trying to level up is nice, but we only deal in results.
 No one gives a damn about what’s going on in your head if it doesn’t have an effect on the physical world.
-If I can’t measure it, it doesn’t exist in this context.&nbsp;
+If I can’t measure it, it doesn’t exist in this context.

 Now you know what makes a high-value man.
 The rest is up to you.